UePG-21/facvae/README.md

 `FactorVAE` (*top-level encapsulated class*) extracts effective factors from noisy market data.
 First, it obtain optimal factors by an encoder-decoder architecture with access to future data, and then train a factor predictor according a prior-posterior learning method, which extracts factors to approximate the optimal factors.
 `PipelineFactorVAE` as a subclass of `Pipeline`, automates the training, validation, and testing process of the `FactorVAE`.
 `loss_fn_vae()` gets the loss value of the model.
+`bcorr()` calculates correlation between two tensors where batch is the first dimension.
 `gaussian_kld()` calculates KL divergence of two multivariate independent Gaussian distributions.